 Despite all the dire assessments that the average American is financially screwed, the reality from government data is that the average American is living quite a healthy lifestyle.

 For example, we also learned from the US Bureau of Labor Statistics that the average American is spending $45,756 a year to live, after taxes.
-That’s quite a healthy spending amount given the median home price is under $240,000 a year as of 2019.
+That’s quite a healthy spending amount given the median home price is around $240,000 in 2020.

 But let’s drill down deeper into the average savings figure of $8,863.
 The amounts vary widely by age, as you would expect.
 Further, the savings amounts vary by whether you have children or not.
 Goodness knows raising children is an expensive endeavor!